weixian-zhang/Azure-Workbench/README.md

 # Azure Workbench

-[Azure Workbench](https://www.azureworkbench.com/) is a web tool that you can draw and share Azure diagrams with.
+[Azure Workbench](https://www.azureworkbench.com/) is a web tool for you to draw and share Azure diagrams.

 **Tutorial**